wp-plugins/wysija-newsletters/readme.txt

 [Visit our Premium page](http://www.wysija.com/wordpress-newsletter-plugin-premium/).

-= Upcoming major release =
+= Future releases =

 * Subscriber profiles, ie. gender, city, or whatever you want
-* Dozens of mini improvements based on user feedback
 * Possibility to insert your own HTML in newsletter

-= Future releases =

-* New stats page
-* Custom post types support
 * Display a list of past newsletters sent in a page of your site (shortcode)

 = Support =